Mary Cassatt: Painting the Modern Woman

 Released to coincide with International Women’s Day.

 Mary Cassatt made a career painting the lives of the women around her.
-Her radical images showed them as intellectual, feminine and real, which was a major shift in the way women appeared in art.
+Her radical images showed them as intellectual, curious and engaging, which was a major shift in the way women appeared in art.

 Presenting her astonishing prints, pastels and paintings, this film introduces us to the often-overlooked Impressionist whose own career was as full of contradiction as the women she painted.